fchwallet/freedrive/FEIP2V3.md

 ## Drive ID
 ```
-The freedrive is identified by sha256 the create freedrive transaction outputscript which can be regarded as `drive_id`.
+The freedrive is identified by sha256 the create freedrive transaction output(txid + n) which can be regarded as `drive_id`.
 ```

 ## Transaction Detail